yargs/yargs/docs/api.md

 .completion([cmd], [description], [fn])
 ---------------------------------------

-Enable bash/zsh-completion shortcuts for commands and options.
+Enable bash/zsh/fish-completion shortcuts for commands and options.

-`cmd`: When present in `argv._`, will result in the `.bashrc` or `.zshrc` completion script being outputted.
+`cmd`: When present in `argv._`, will result in the `.bashrc`, `.zshrc`, or fish completion script being outputted.

+`description`: Provide a description in your usage instructions for the command that generates the completion scripts.

+`fn`: Rather than relying on yargs' default completion functionality, which shiver me timbers is pretty awesome, you can provide your own completion method.

+If invoked without parameters, `.completion()` will make `completion` the command to output the completion script.

 To enable bash/zsh completions, you can either:
 1. Concat the generated script to your